-- exceptionally high wear of the marking on roads with extremely high traffic loads (average daily traffic) caused by rolling traffic, e.g. in conurbations - exceptional mechanical loads due to: winter road maintenance, tracked vehicles, agricultural traffic and other heavy military equipment, increased radial forces e.g. in curves - increased load due to changes in traffic routing, e.g. at construction sites - insufficient structural condition of a road - insufficient cleaning of the surface caused by environmental influences (see "General information on the technical information") - when processing the marking instances in deviation from the specifications of the technical information - outside the warranty period in accordance with the valid ZTV M - failure to comply with other specifications of the valid ZTV M (e.g. selection of marking systems, etc.)
+- exceptionally high wear of the marking on roads with extremely high traffic loads (average daily traffic) caused by rolling traffic, e.g. in conurbations - exceptional mechanical loads due to: winter road maintenance, tracked vehicles, agricultural traffic and other heavy military equipment, increased radial forces e.g. in curves - increased load due to changes in traffic routing, e.g. at construction sites - insufficient structural condition of a road - insufficient cleaning of the surface caused by environmental influences (see "General information on the technical information") - when processing the marking instances in deviation from the specifications of the technical information and recommendations of SWARCO Road Marking Systems - outside the warranty period - failure to observe other specifications (e.g. selection of marking systems, etc.)

-Warranties in the system with temporary road markings in accordance with valid ZTV M shall only be assumed if:
+Warranties in the system with temporary road markings in accordance with valid ZTV M or the respective national regulations shall only be assumed if: